Poison control centers provide expertise and treatment advice by phone and are staffed by pharmacists, physicians, nurses and toxicology specialists.

 - Keep all drugs in medicine cabinets or other childproof cabinets that young children cannot reach.
 Learn about proper medicine storage.

-- Turn on a light when you prepare medicines for children so that you know you have the correct amount of the right medicine.
+- Turn on a light when you prepare medicines for children so you know you have the correct amount of the right medicine.

 - Avoid taking medicine in front of children because they often copy adults.